PAINTER. WUPPERTAL. GERMANY.

 I put a lot of theoretical thoughts into my pictures.
 The “establishment” of every subject is arranged in a complex manner, like a scene design.
 For that, I use photographs, screenshots, sketches and so on.
 Everything has to be understood like I can move confidently through space.
 I need to be the owner of the scene before I start.
 As a painter I see myself as a screenwriter, director, set designer and stylist at the same time.

-What are your motivation forces?
-And the artists who have been and are an influence for you?
 It is the longing for identity and truth I’m related to.
 I’m thankful to Daniel Richter, my Grandpa Bodo, Siegfried Anzinger and Katja Pfeiffer.
 They have been great teachers.

 Fortunately my studio is not far from my apartment.
 Once it was used as an Mediterranean fast-food takeout.
 Parts of the kitchen are still in there.